OLC-LOC-Bioinformatics/KubeJobSub/README.md

 - an azure batch account
 - an azure storage account
-- an custom VM image in Azure that has any programs/databases you need to run your command pre-installed see (https://docs.microsoft.com/en-us/azure/batch/batch-custom-images) for details on how to create one.
+- an custom VM image in Azure that has any programs/databases you need to run your command pre-installed.
+See https://docs.microsoft.com/en-us/azure/batch/batch-custom-images for details on how to create one.

 If you have these, all you need to do is provide a configuration file, which needs the following information: